 Today, most of my bills, from the insurance premiums to the cell phone service to the grocery delivery to the travel fund contribution, are automated.
 I even automate my charitable contributions.
-I?m careful to spread out the payments based on when I can reasonably expect payment.
+I'm careful to spread out the payments based on when I can reasonably expect income from my work.
 Spreading out the auto deductions also helps me avoid issues related to having everything out all at once, draining my bank account.

 Step 7: Pay Attention and Tweak as Needed

-Don?t assume you can only create a financial plan at the beginning of the year and then follow it all year.
-Make it a point to review you plan at least twice a year.
+Don't assume you can only create a financial plan at the beginning of the year and then follow it all year.
+Make it a point to review your plan at least twice a year.
 This year, I hope to review my plan once a quarter.
-It will force me to make sure my spending is in line with my values, and require me to double-check that my priorities haven?t changed.
+It will force me to make sure my spending is in line with my values, and require me to double-check that my priorities haven't changed.

 Plus, if something happens during the year, I might have to completely overhaul my financial plan.
 Losing a big client, or experiencing a major illness might require drastic changes.